 The following is an example of the LCD progress indicator log.
-It shows the types of entries that may appear in the log, and is for example purposes only.
+It shows the types of entries that the log can contain, and is for example purposes only.

 The progress indicator codes are listed from top (latest) to bottom (oldest).